Unity-Technologies/ml-agents/gym-unity/README.md

 information on the gym interface, see [here](https://github.com/openai/gym).

-We provide a gym wrapper and instructions for using it with existing machine learning algorithms which utilize gyms.
+We provide a gym wrapper and instructions for using it with existing machine learning algorithms which utilize gym.
 Our wrapper provides interfaces on top of our `UnityEnvironment` class, which is the default way of interfacing with a Unity environment via Python.